elmahio/documentation/docs/logging-to-elmah-io-from-azure-webjobs.md

 # Logging from Azure WebJobs

 Logging errors from Azure WebJobs, requires only a few lines of code.
+To start logging exceptions from WebJobs, choose one of two methods:

+### Manually using `Elmah.Io.Client` (the stable choice)

-To start logging exceptions from WebJobs, install the Elmah.Io.Client NuGet package into your WebJob project:
+Install the [Elmah.Io.Client](https://www.nuget.org/packages/elmah.io.client/) NuGet package into your WebJob project:

 ```powershell
 Install-Package Elmah.Io.Client